-Get ready for family vacation or a weekend getaway with these tips for simple packing!
+Get ready for family vacation or a weekend getaway with these travel tips for simple packing!
 This post is sponsored by EzPacking, a company which I’m so excited to introduce to you!
 All opinions are mine.

 A successful trip begins before you leave home.
 And no matter what’s on your pre-trip to-do list, everyone has to pack at some point.